 Signs of Burnout

-Professional burnout is work-related stress, specifically of physical or emotional exhaustion that involves a sense of reduced accomplishment and loss of personal identity.
+Professional burnout is work-related stress, specifically physical or emotional exhaustion, that involves a sense of reduced accomplishment and loss of personal identity.

-Working in a profession in which your primary role is to provide support and therapy, as well as consistently problem solve and care for others can lead to professional burnout.
+Working in a profession in which your primary role is to provide support and therapy and consistently problem solve and care for others can lead to professional burnout.
 This can present in many ways, but some of the common signs and symptoms of burnout are:

 - Lacking the energy to be consistently productive.

 - Feeling a lack of satisfaction with your achievements.

 - Using food, drugs, or alcohol to feel better or to numb yourself.

 - Becoming overly critical and cynical at work.